mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 The techniques I describe below will apply to code reviews generally, but it will work *best* in an environment where the following conditions are true:

-* Your co-workers are humans
+* Your teammates are humans
   * Their reactions to criticism and their ability to learn from this criticism fall within the range of behavior one would expect of humans.
 * You are reviewing code for people you will work with regularly
-  * Your relationship with your teammate is a big component of a code review.
-Some of these techniques assume you're interested in preserving or strengthening these relationships.
+  * You can't do an effective code review with someone who hates you, and a code review affords you many opportunities to make your teammate hate you in the future.
+Many of these techniques optimize for preserving good relationships with your teammates.
 For a one-off review (e.g. a drive-by patch to an open source project), the relationship-preservation aspects of these techniques will not be as relevant.
 * You are on a team that requires code review approval before checking in any code.
-  * If code reviews are optional or do not require explicit signoff, these techniques will still work, but you'll want to apply an even lighter touch to ensure that the author doesn't simply skip review or ignore your notes because they find them overwhelming.
+  * If code reviews are optional or do not require explicit signoff, these techniques will still work, but you'll want to apply an even lighter touch to ensure that the author doesn't simply skip review or ignore your notes because they find them overwhelming or obstructive.
-* You have a non-bad relationship with the author
-  * These techniques will work with teammates you have no history with and will work especially well with teammates whom you get along with well.
-If you're reviewing code for someone who hates you, you have team dynamics problems that code review techniques can't fix.
-  * If the reviewer doesn't respect the author, it will probably come across in the tone of review notes and they'll be too quick to assume that the author made a coding decision because they're a bad programmer.
-If the author doesn't respect the reviewer, they'll want to fight against all of their notes.
 * Your team uses unit tests
-  * There is a cultural expectation that functional changes to the code be accompanied by corresponding unit tests.
+  * There is a cultural expectation on your team that functional changes to the code be accompanied by corresponding unit tests.
-  * You can do code reviews without unit tests, but it requires the reviewer to do a lot more mental work, so these techniques assume that the reviewer can gain confidence in the code's correctness by reading the unit tests or suggesting additional test cases.
+  * You can do code reviews without unit tests, but it requires the reviewer to do a lot more mental work.
+These techniques assume that the reviewer can gain confidence in the code's correctness by reading the unit tests or suggesting additional test cases.

-## What is a code review?
+# What is a code review?

-**Changelist**.
-Github has popularized the idea of a "pull request" or which is a proposal for a series of changelists to be merged into a source repository.
+The term "code review" can mean different things in different oragnizations, so I'm going to define what I mean in this article by "code review."

-A code review consists of an **author**, the person writing the code and sending it for review, and a **reviewer**, the person who reads the code and decides when it is ready to be checked into the team's codebase.
-There can be more than one reviewer, but, for simplicity, we assume that you are the sole reviewer.
-The code review ends when the author gives **approval** on the changelist (commonly referred to as "LGTM" meaning "looks good to me").
+The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it is ready to be checked into the team's codebase.
+There can be more than one reviewer, but, for simplicity, we assume in this article that you are the sole reviewer.

+Before the code review begins, the author must create a **changelist**.
+A changelist is a set of changes to source code that the author wants to check in to the team's shared code repository.
+In Github terms, a "pull request" is simply a UI to represent an author's request to check in a given changelist.

+A code review begins when the author sends their changelist to the reviewer requesting feedback.
+Code reviews happen in **rounds**.
+Each round is one complete round-trip between the author and reviewer.
+The  author sends changes and the reviewer responds with feedback on those changes.
+Every code review has one or more rounds.

+The code review ends when the reviewer grants **approval** on the changes.
+This is also known as giving "LGTM", a shorthand for "looks good to me."

 1. Author creates a changelist.
 1. Author runs the change through continuous integration to verify it builds and passes all tests and linters.